of the most storied events in the historic past of Lockhart,

 Robenalt, December 2010

+more men.
 Huston decided to wait for Burleson.
-The men grumbled their displeasure, but they
+The men grumbled their

-after pausing to gather his thoughts, General Huston agreed.
+guard, and after pausing to gather his thoughts, General Huston agreed.

 and not far from the entrance to Lockhart